 “Proof-of-work is essentially one-CPU-one-vote.
 The majority decision is represented by the longest chain, which has the greatest proof-of-work effort invested in it.
 If a majority of CPU power is controlled by honest nodes, the honest chain will grow the fastest and outpace any competing chains.”

 “What many do not realise is that every time miners choose to run an upgraded piece of software (with different consensus rules), they are actively making a vote change.
 Usually this happens very seamlessly since most of the small fish, follow the big leads.”
-Eli Afram, Founder of Bitcoin Cash Australia
+Eli Afram, Bitcoin SV developer

 If you are calling upon the August 2017 Bitcoin fork as example of the upcoming Bitcoin Cash fork, be warned: the 2017 fork took place in direct defiance of the Nakamoto consensus mechanism.